tabularelf/CatspeakPlusPlus/README.md

 In Catspeak, a function may be called like `power(num, 2)`, and Catspeak will evaluate & call each value whenever the program is ran.
 While fine for smaller arguments, this is a minor performance overhead that is not needed.<br>
 Catspeak++ handles this by evaluating constants during compile-time, and will store the value as-is, while keeping everything else the same.
 This allows Catspeak to instead only update values that are not constant (such as `num`) at runtime.
-This also means `power(2, 2)` will be aware that both are constants, and will call `power` directly without building up the arguments.
+This also means `power(2, 2)` will be aware that both are constants, and will call `power` directly with the arguments as-is.

 ## What does compile-time function calls mean?
 Going back to our `power(2, 2)` example, it does seem a lil bit silly for a function that returns a value that doesn't modify the global state (doesn't affect future calls), shouldn't need to be called with the arguments at runtime.